-The Master of Education in Elementary Education with Initial Licensure is an on-campus program (with some optional online components) that prepares you for pre-K-6th grade teacher licensure.
+The Master of Education in Elementary Education with Initial Licensure, delivered on campus with some online components, prepares you for pre-K-6th grade teacher licensure.
 We'll prepare you to make a lasting difference in the lives of your students and anchor in with a solid Christian foundation.
 This master's program is approved by the Virginia Department of Education.

 Delivery Format: On Campus

 Approved Degree Plan: Click to download PDF

 Provides learners with research-based knowledge and skills necessary to analyze exemplary curricula and appropriate assessment practices including familiarity with the Virginia Standards of Learning, informative feedback mechanisms, and school system implementation.
 Students consider proper selection and use of materials including media and computers while evaluating the process and implementation of school-based curriculum design, as well as the linkage between assessment data and instructional design.
 Cross-listed with UED 400.

 Demonstrate proficiency in planning, implementing and evaluating instruction for diverse classrooms.
 Repeatable for credit.

 One semester (500-hour) supervised student teaching field placement experience in an appropriate classroom setting.